jon-heard/obsidian-inline-scripts/README.md

 ### Setup scripts
 Shortcut-files can contain a "setup script".
 A setup script will run whenever the shortuct-file is loaded, including when switching notes while in "Developer mode".
 A setup script is defined as a shortcut with the Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

+### Chaining shortcuts
+There are two features that work in tandem to allow you to chain shortcuts together.
+The first is the ability for an Expansion script to return a string array.
+The second is the ability for an Expansion script to trigger another shortcut expansion, then use the expansion result.

+Firstly, am Expansion script can, and typically does, return a string.
+This string is what replaces the user typed shortcut.
+An Expansion script can, instead, return an array of strings.
+This collection of strings gets automatically joined into a single string to replace the user typed shortcut.

+Secondly, within an Expansion script you can call the "getExpansion(text)" method.
+This method takes the given text and tries to: find a matching shortcut, create an expansion result for it, and return that expansion result.
+It works exactly like the shortcut text you type into a note, except that it returns the string or string array, _instead_ of writing it to the note.

+Given these features, here's how you can chain a set of shortcuts.
+The first shortcut that is called calls getExpansion(), passing in the second shortcut's text.
+What it gets back is either the expansion text or the array of strings for the second shortcut.
+It can then use that result, or whatever piece of the result it needs.

+Here's an example.
+Say you had shortcuts "firstname", "lastname" and "fullname".  "firstname" and "lastname" each return an array with a label text (such as "Firstname: ") and then the actual name (such as "Bob").  "fullname" then returns an array with: a label (such as "Fullname: "), getExpansion("firstname")[1] and getExpansion("lastname")[1].
+Notice that both calls to getExpansion end with [1].
+That is because we only care about the second element of the array: the actual name.

 ## REFERENCE: Settings
 - __Shortcut-files__ - A list of addresses to notes containing shortcut-files.